jules2689/trudeau/trudeau/2020-04-18/post_news.md

 This deal extends for another 30days.
 It's not clear if he was suggesting an extension beyond that as well, whether that is something they will be seeking.
 So much changes in the course ofthe day.
-WHO  where we will be in 30days.
+Who  where we will be in 30days.
 The liberals have pushed that issue back for another 30 days.